-A pre-1968 view of the citadel at Hué looking northeast across
+A pre-1968 view of the citadel at Hué looking northeast across the Perfume River.

-The Imperial Palace is located in the square area just below
+The Imperial Palace is located in the square area just below the center of

 the image.
 The Hué Citadel airfield is just beyond the